-The Faith-Seeking Journey is a program (perhaps “experience” would be more accurate) through which participants share their faith, doubts (doubts are welcomed!), questions (questions are encouraged!), and learn the foundational teachings of the Church in areas such as Church History, Bible, Prayer, etc. As a Foundations Course, The Faith-Seeking Journey can serve many purposes: 1) It can be an introduction to Christianity and the Episcopal tradition for those who are new to the Church; 2) It can be a refresher for longtime members of the Episcopal Church, helping them deepen their faith; and 3) It can serve as instruction for those preparing to be Baptized (or parents/godparents of those being Baptized), Confirmed, Received, or those Reaffirming their Faith.
+The Faith-Seeking Journey is an experience through which participants share their faith, doubts (doubts are welcomed!), questions (questions are encouraged!), and learn the foundational teachings of the Church in areas such as Church History, Bible, Prayer, etc. As a Foundations Course, The Faith-Seeking Journey can serve many purposes: 1) It can be an introduction to Christianity and the Episcopal tradition for those who are new to the Church; 2) It can be a refresher for longtime members of the Episcopal Church, helping them deepen their faith; and 3) It can serve as instruction for those preparing to be Baptized (or parents/godparents of those being Baptized), Confirmed, Received, or those Reaffirming their Faith.

 An important dynamic in The Faith-Seeking Journey is the group bond that is formed among participants!

 There are four stages or phases in the program, corresponding to the seasons of the Church Year:

 It begins in September with the Inquiry Period, during which time the focus is on Story -- both the faith stories of each individual and the faith story of the Church.We meet people where they are in their faith journey, and share with them the collective faith journey of the Christian Church down through the centuries.The Inquiry Period lasts through the end of the Pentecost Season (last Sunday before Advent).